Top Up PhD Scholarship in Clinical Neuroscience

 These include studies focused on the following areas:

-The Cognitive Therapeutics Research Group is headed by Associate Professor Kate Hoy.
+The Cognitive Therapeutics Research Program is headed by Associate Professor Kate Hoy.
 The group's research is focused on the development of novel biological treatments for cognitive impairment in both psychiatric and neurological illnesses.
 Information about our current research studies are provided below.

 We are seeking volunteers between 50 and 95 years of age with a diagonsis of mild to moderate Alzheimer's.
 We are investigating whether a form of Transcranial Magnetic Stimulation can improve the cognitive symptoms of Alzheimer's.
 Participation will involve visiting our research centre in Prahran for an initiial interview (2-3 hours), 21 treatments over a 6 week period (each lasting approximately 30 mintues), and two follow up interviews (2-3 hours each).
 Participants will be provided compensation toward your travel and time costs.
 If you think this sounds interesting and would like to know more please contact Caitlyn Rogers on 9076 9864 or email email@example.com